sebavidal10/sass-in-html-using-node/README.md

 # Template html

-## Instalación
+## Installation

 npm install

-## Características
+## How it works?
-Sass para el manejo de estilos.
-Una librería se encarga de convertir el código sass a css.
-En **package.json** se detallan los scripts.
+Sass for handling styles.
+A library is responsible for converting the sass code to css.
+The scripts are detailed in **package.json**.